evkx/evkx.github.io/content/models/xpeng/mona_m03/mona_m03_long_range/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 62.2 kWh and a net usable capacity of 61.0 kWh, providing a 1.2 kWh buffer (1.9%) for battery protection.
-Operating at a nominal voltage of 550.5 volts, it qualifies as an 800-volt battery system.
-This high voltage is pivotal in enabling the system's charging capabilities.
+With a nominal voltage of 473 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 The Lithium-Ion battery utilizes [LFP technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp), offering both benefits and drawbacks compared to typical NCA/NMC batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 570 km (354 miles), with an energy consumption rate of 10.7 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of 300 kW.
-Charging from 0% to 100% takes approximately 35 minutes, while a more typical scenario from 10% to 80% takes 15 minutes with an average charging speed of 175 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 71%.
-This results in an effective charging speed, including time lost, of 134 kW, with each charging session taking about 18 minutes and 43 seconds.
-This efficient charging capability makes the XPENG Mona M03 Long Range a convenient option for long-distance travel.
+The vehicle supports fast DC charging with a maximum power of 92 kW.
+Charging from 0% to 100% takes approximately 99 minutes, while a more typical scenario from 10% to 80% takes 42 minutes with an average charging speed of 61 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 55%.
+This results in an effective charging speed, including time lost, of 61 kW, with each charging session taking about 30 minutes and 31 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 9 hours and 32 minutes.
-This journey would require four charging stops from 6% to 72%, with a total charging time of 72 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 10 hours and 59 minutes.
+This journey would require six charging stops from 7% to 51%, with a total charging time of 159 minutes.

 ### Onboard Charger